Chair of the BoardRead more

 The Board of Directors decides the systems and structures which ensure proper control and direction of Johnnie Johnson Housing.
-Whilst day-to-day this is the responsibility of the Chief Executive and Executive Directors, longer-term strategy and standards are the responsibility of board members.
+Whilst day-to-day this is the responsibility of the Group Chief Executive and Executive Directors, longer-term strategy and standards are the responsibility of board members.

 The Board of Directors at Johnnie Johnson Housing consists of people who offer significant experience and expertise from a range of business sectors.
 They meet regularly to monitor performance, decide policy, and provide strategic direction for our work.
 You can find out more about our board structure, corporate governance, and members and their responsibilities below.

 The core responsibilities of the board of directors are:

 The board meets approximately six times a year in formal session to receive reports from officers and make decisions on the future of the organisation.

 Board members may also be involved in other aspects of our governance, and serve as members of the Audit and Risk Committee, Nominations and Remuneration, or our Johnnie Johnson Development Board.
 They may attend housing conferences and become involved with the voluntary members forum of the National Housing Federation.
 So apart from the actual board meetings, members may give considerable time to the organisation.

 All board members have to be elected by shareholders at general meetings.
 Shareholders comprise a mix of former and current board members, residents, and others with a genuine interest in our work.

 There is a rota for retirement from the board to ensure a reasonable turnover of members and, in line with regulatory requirements, no members serve for more than nine years.
 Johnnie Johnson Housing pays board members in line with sector guidelines at a median level.